 The case is demonstrative of an alarming trend in the criminalization of humanitarian work, shrinking civic space in a key area of human rights defense.

 In May 2022, preliminary hearings started against four members of the Iuventa crew, along with 17 other individuals and three organizations: the NGOs Save the Children and Médecins Sans Frontières, as well as the shipping company which owned the ships Vos Hestia and the Vos Prudence operated by the two NGOs.
-If convicted in trial, the defendants face sentences of up to 20 years in prison and millions of euros in fines.
+If the defendants had been convicted, they would have faced up to 20 years in prison and fines in the millions.

-ECCHR and other human rights organizations applied to monitor the proceedings.
 Given the case’s significant implications for the rights of people on the move, and its potential impact on civil society action more broadly, we believe the case must not happen behind closed doors.
+Therefore, ECCHR and other human rights organizations applied to monitor the proceedings.

 After Italy stopped its life-saving maritime mission in the Mediterranean, Mare Nostrum, in 2014, civil society organizations stepped in to save the lives of refugees and migrants in distress at sea – people who set out from Libya, where many of them face brutal conditions that ECCHR argues amount to crimes against humanity.

-ECCHR is partnering with other legal human rights organizations – Giuristi Democratici, Swiss Democratic Lawyers, European Democratic Lawyers and the European Association of Lawyers for Democracy & World Human Rights – to closely monitor the preliminary hearings in the sea rescue case.
+ECCHR was partnering with other legal human rights organizations – Amnesty International, Giuristi Democratici, Swiss Democratic Lawyers, European Democratic Lawyers and the European Association of Lawyers for Democracy & World Human Rights – to closely monitor the preliminary hearings in the sea rescue case.
 Read on for our reports.

 On 10 February 2023, the longest preliminary hearing to date in the case of the four Iuventa defendants and others took place in Trapani, lasting nearly ten hours.
 It covered defense lawyers’ arguments against admissibility of the Italian government’s request to be added as joint plaintiffs (costituzione di parte civile), as well as the quality of Italian-German interpretation provided during Iuventa defendant Dariush Beigui’s questioning by police.